Willow Grove station: Description

 A Silverliner-IV and Silverliner-V arrive at the single side platform of Willow Grove station.

 Willow Grove station consists of a side platform along the tracks.
 The station has a ticket office and waiting room that is open on weekday mornings.
 There are two bike racks available that can hold up to four bicycles.
 Willow Grove station has a daily parking lot with 116 spaces that charges $1 a day, a permit parking lot with 32 spaces that charges $20 a month, and a daily parking lot with 42 spaces that charges 50 cents a day.

 Train service at Willow Grove station is provided along the Warminster Line of SEPTA Regional Rail, which runs south to Center City Philadelphia and north to its terminus at Warminster.
 Willow Grove station is located in fare zone 3.
 Service is provided daily from early morning to late evening.
 Most Warminster Line trains continue through the Center City Commuter Connection tunnel and become Airport Line trains, providing service to the Philadelphia International Airport.
 In FY 2013, Willow Grove station had a weekday average of 472 boardings and 515 alightings.

 Amenities

-The Willow Grove station has a ticket office which is only open on weekdays from 5:15 AM to 11:15 AM.
+The Willow Grove station has a heated waiting area with restrooms which is only open on weekdays from 5:15 AM to 11:15 AM to registered Septa Keycard holders.
+The ticket window was shut down in May of 2025.
 Several benches for sitting on while people wait for the train to come are also available, all of them under a canopy-type roof so that people do not get wet on rainy days.